Tommy Streeter: Tampa Bay Buccaneers

-Miami Dolphins
+Miami Dolphins (first stint)

 On August 31, 2014, he signed with the Miami Dolphins as a member of their practice squad.
 He was released on September 23, 2014, to make room for Marcus Thigpen.

 Jacksonville Jaguars

 On September 29, 2014, he signed to the Jacksonville Jaguars practice squad.
 On November 29, 2014, he was promoted to their active roster after waiving wide receiver Mike Brown.

 Miami Dolphins (second stint)

-On June 8, 2015, he signed with the Miami Dolphins.
+On June 8, 2015, he signed with the Dolphins.
 However, after being put on injured reserve, he was waived on August 15, 2015.

 Hamilton Tiger-Cats

 On August 25, 2016, Streeter signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Saskatchewan Roughriders

 Streeter was part of a four-player trade in October 2016 which saw him traded to the Saskatchewan Roughriders.